 In this guide, I “tackle” a variety of portable gas grills for tailgating, breaking down the pros and cons of each unit to ensure that you have the best game-day grilling experience possible!

-Here is my list of the 10 best tailgating grills for 2021.
-I’ll start with the top overall choices, then go into the reviews and best options for different needs.
+Here is my list of the 10 best tailgating grills in the U.S., Canada, Australia, and the U.K in 2022.
+I’ll start with the top 5 overall choices, then go into the reviews and best options for different needs.

 Throwing a memorable tailgating party requires planning—and even more heavy lifting.
 While the Coleman RoadTrip 285 can’t help you plan your menu (or remember to bring that one item you knew you’d forget!), Coleman did design a grill that will save your back.